 © Monkey Business Images | Dreamstime.com

-The landmark Diabetes Prevention Program (DPP) trial found that losing 5 to 7 percent of a person’s body weight through diet and exercise reduced his or her progression from prediabetes to type 2 diabetes by 58 percent.
+Losing 5 to 7 percent of a person’s body weight through diet and exercise reduced his or her progression from prediabetes to type 2 diabetes by 58 percent, according to the landmark Diabetes Prevention Program (DPP) trial.
 The study’s participants exercised 30 minutes a day on at least five days a week; most chose walking as their form of exercise.
 The findings, published in October 2008, laid the foundation for current recommendations to get at least 30 minutes of moderate-intensity aerobic exercise, such as walking, at least five days a week, or at least 20 minutes of vigorous-intensity exercise three days a week.

 Now, a recent analysis (Diabetologia, December 2016) confirms the DPP findings.
 But it also suggests that engaging in any physical activity is better than doing none at all, and that exceeding the recommended activity levels confers even more benefits for preventing type 2 diabetes.

 “This research shows that some physical activity is good, but more is better,” study author Dr. Soren Brage, of Cambridge University, said in a statement.
 “We already know that physical activity has a major role to play in tackling the growing worldwide epidemic of type 2 diabetes.
 These new results add more detail to our understanding of how changes in the levels of physical activity across populations could impact the incidence of disease.”

 Download this expert FREE guide, Diabetes Symptoms and Treatments: How to lower blood sugar with a diabetic diet, medications, and lifestyle changes.

 This new report tells you how you can take command of your diabetes, simplify blood sugar management, and make the most of today’s breakthroughs in treatment.